hleopard/hello-world/README.md

 # hello-world
-Pigeons are my favorite bird and my socks never match.
+Pigeons are my favorite bird and my socks rarely match.
+When they do, something is generally amiss.